JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "Yeah," the old timer said.
 "Yeah, you'd be an idiot if you weren't nervous.
 You follow politics?"

-"Not my thing," Lawrence said.
+"Not my thing," Batman said.
 "I know it's been getting worse out there --"

 The old timer barked a laugh.
 "Not your thing?
 It's probably time you got out into the wide world, son.
 You might ignore politics, but it won't ignore